 This document defines the general environmental, health and safety standards that all contractors must follow when working at Aerojet.
-It is imperative that Contractors understand that the Health and Safety of their employees is their responsibility.
-This employee/employer responsibility cannot be delegated to others, nor should it be assumed that "safety visits" or other safety activities that may be conducted by Aerojet or any other contractor could fulfill this obligation.
+It is imperative that Contractors understand that the Health and Safety of their employees and protection of the environment is their responsibility.
+This employee / employer responsibility cannot be delegated to others, nor should it be assumed that "safety visits" or other safety and work activities that may be conducted by Aerojet or any other contractor could fulfill this obligation.

 It is Aerojet's policy to comply with all laws, regulations, ordinances and standards adopted by federal, state, and local governments.
-To assure maximum safety for all personnel concerned, the Contractor's employees are required to conform to this standard when engaged in work at any Aerojet site.
+To assure maximum safety for all personnel concerned and protection of the environment, the Contractor's employees are required to conform to this standard when engaged in work at any Aerojet site.
 Contractors shall comply with all provisions of Federal, State, and Local laws and regulations.